 The Company had previously developed four V-DOS47 research candidates and conducted in vitro feasibility studies to establish the potential clinical applications for these molecules.
-HIO is expected to leverage this know-how to develop a V-DOS47 clinical drug product candidate.
-The Company will assist HIO by sharing its extensive knowledge in GMP manufacturing, preclinical research and clinical experiences.
-HIO will collaborate with several Polish institutes through the grant to complete the development of the first v-DOS47 clinical drug product candidate.
-The development of the clinical drug product candidate for Phase I testing is expected to take two to three years.
-The actual duration of the development process will depend on successful completion of preclinical research favorable for clinical testing and establishment of cGMP manufacturing processes.
+Under the program approved by the PNCRD, HIO was to leverage this know-how and develop a V-DOS47 clinical drug product candidate while the Company assisted HIO by sharing its extensive knowledge in GMP manufacturing, preclinical research and clinical experiences.
+HIO would also collaborate with several Polish institutes through the grant to complete the development of the first V-DOS47 clinical drug product candidate.
+The actual duration of the development process depended on the successful completion of preclinical research favorable for clinical testing and establishment of cGMP manufacturing processes.
+The Company's Polish subsidiary recently advised the PNCRD that it wished to terminate the grant funding arrangement.
+To date the Polish subsidiary under the grant funding agreement received approximately \$1,448,000.
+The Company does not believe it will be required to reimburse any amount.